How do you use the word proprio in Italian? What does it mean? How do you pronounce it?

 Learn to speak Italian like a native?
 Easy.

 Italian All-in-One For Dummies appeals to those readers looking for a comprehensive, all-encompassing guide to mastering the Italian language.
 It contains content from all For Dummies Italian language instruction titles, including Italian For Dummies, Intermediate Italian For Dummies, Italian Verbs For Dummies, Italian Phrases For Dummies, Italian Grammar For Dummies, and Italian For Dummies Audio Set.

-Proprio can also be used as an intensifier when used in combination with a possessive adjective or pronoun such as mio, my, or tuo, your.
-This behavior reflects the English adjective own and it’s a synonym of the Italian word personale, personal.
+Proprio can also be used as an intensifier with a possessive adjective or pronoun such as mio, my, or tuo, your.
+This behavior mirrors that of the English adjective own, and it’s a synonym of the Italian word personale, personal.

 Scegli il tuo proprio stile di vita!